 1. Video abstract that is a maximum of 180 sec (3 min) in length;

-3. Signed COSEE Florida Multimedia Permission and Use of Copyrighted Material Form.
+3. Signed COSEE Florida Multimedia Permission and Use of Copyrighted Material Form, and

 How are the winning videos selected?

-Initial screening and selection of the top 10 videos will be conducted between December 2-30, 2013 by a panel of scientists and communication experts, including representatives from academia, industry, and government.
-Entries will be judged using a rubric that takes into account both the content and technical quality of the video, including creativity, visual impact, clarity, language, and relevance (see Appendix I).
-The top three video abstracts will be selected by 6th-8th grade students (~10-13 years old) in registered classrooms around the world.
-Teachers will be able to register their classes to participate in the video judging between October 15 and December 15, 2013.
-Each class will be eligible to vote for up to three (3) videos from the ten finalists.
-The three videos that receive the most votes will be awarded cash prizes.
+Initial screening and selection of the top 10 video abstracts (Wave 1 Judging) will be conducted between December 11-30, 2015 by a panel of scientists and communication experts, including representatives from academia, industry, and government.
+Entries will be judged using a rubric that takes into account both the content and technical quality of the video, including creativity, organization, clarity, language, and relevance (see Appendix I).

 How do students sign-up to select the winning videos and who is eligible?

-Teachers from all types of schools (public, private, homeschool) are eligible to register their classes to participate.
-Online registration will be available on the Ocean 180 website (www.ocean180.org) from October 15-December 15, 2013.
-Individual teachers are eligible to register up to eight (8) classes to participate as judges and each class can vote for up to three (3) videos from the list of finalists.
-Voting packets containing ballots and instructions for accessing the videos will be distributed to registered classes between December 15, 2013 and January 3, 2014.
-The top ten (10) videos will be available for online viewing and judging starting on January 3, 2014.
-Teachers are required to submit the ballots for their class(es) online by 11:59 p.m.
-PT on February 1, 2014.
-Participating classes will be eligible to join a post-competition video webinar with the winning scientists in March 2014.
+Students from all types of schools (e.g., public, private, homeschool, virtual) are eligible to participate as part of a registered class.
+Individual teachers can register up to eight (8) classes to participate as judges and each class can vote for up to three (3) videos from the list of finalists.
+Online registration for teachers will be available on the Ocean 180 website (www.ocean180.org) from October 1-December 15, 2015.
+Voting packets containing ballots and instructions for accessing the videos and submitting ballots will be emailed to registered classes between December 19, 2015 and January 4, 2016.
+The top ten (10) videos will be available for online viewing and judging starting on January 4, 2016.
+Teachers are required to submit ballots for their class(es) online by 11:59 p.m.
+PT on February 15, 2016.

 How are video abstracts submitted?

-All video abstracts should be submitted online using the Ocean 180 website (www.ocean180.org) by the submission deadline.
 Entries by mail or email are not permitted.
-The maximum file size is 1GB and recommended resolution is at least 720p (1280 x 720 pixel), standard (4:3) or widescreen (16:9).
-The preferred format is MPEG-4 (.mp4), but other acceptable video formats include Quicktime (.mov), Windows AVI (.avi), Windows Media (.wmv).
+The maximum file size is 1GB and the recommended resolution is at least 720p (1280 x 720 pixel), standard (4:3) or widescreen (16:9).
+The preferred format is MPEG-4 (.mp4), but other acceptable video formats include Quicktime (.mov), Windows AVI (.avi), and Windows Media (.wmv).
 All video entries must include the 5-second Ocean 180 Video Challenge splash (leader) at the beginning of the video.
-The video splash is available for download on the Oceans 180 website.
+The video splash is available for download on the Ocean 180 website.
 Videos cannot exceed 180 seconds, including the Ocean 180 splash and any acknowledgements/credits.

-What is the timeline for submission and judging of the video abstracts?
+What is the timeline for submission and judging of entries?

-January 3-February 1, 2014 Judging Wave 2: Judging and Voting by Student Judges
+January 4-February 15, 2016 Judging Wave 2: Judging and Voting by Student Judges

 Video Release and Use of Copyrighted Material